 Mount Norquay Via Ferrata

 Several Via Ferrata routes are open at Mount Norquay each summer.
 If you can climb a ladder, you can so do this.
 It’s like getting all the thrills and views typically reserved for elite climbers, but with all the safety features.
 You have to wear a helmet, harness and lanyard, which connects you to the iron cable.
 Don’t have all the gear?
 Don’t worry!
 Mount Norquay provides guests with boots, a rain jacket, rain pants and even a backpack if you don’t have one.
 You can walk in off the street and still be able to do it.
 Snacks and water (and other beverages) can be purchased on-site before your climb.

 You clip your carabiner into the cable, then you climb.
 Clip, climb, clip, climb.
 Easy peasy, just like that.
 Here’s a few pictures to give you a better idea of what it’s like.

 After your climb, you’ll want to reward yourself.
 Stop at the Cliffhouse Bistro before taking the gondola back down.
+It’s got the best views of any of the restaurants in Banff.
 Even if you don’t do Via Ferrata, you can still take the gondola up to this restaurant.
 Cliffhouse is pretty cool.
-They views are epic and the food was excellent – so not what I was expecting at a tourism attraction.
-They’ve honoured the legacy of building (it used to be a tea house in the 50s) with a-mazing tea cocktails!
+Not only will be feasting on views of Banff National Park, but also top notch Rocky Mountain fare.
+This restaurant is so not what I was expecting at a tourism attraction.
+Best is, they’ve honoured the legacy of building (it used to be a tea house in the 50s) with a-mazing tea cocktails!